Odysseus24/neolatin-chatbot-local/README.md

 cp your_neolatin_handbook.pdf my_pdfs/
 ```

 **📄 Copyright Protection**: PDF files in `my_pdfs/` are automatically excluded from Git commits to respect copyright.
 The directory structure is preserved with a `.gitkeep` file.
-The existing `test.pdf` remains tracked as a sample document, but any new PDF files you add will be automatically ignored.
+The existing sample documents remain tracked as reference documents, but any new PDF files you add will be automatically ignored.

 ### 2. Vectorize Documents (Required Before First Use)